Parsl/dnpc/README.md

 correspondence is not exact: what happens if a task is never executed? or if an application level task fails before it is even submitted to parsl?

+Spans can also be associated with other spans as "facets" of each other: for example, the parsl monitoring database and an in-development parsl performance event system independently present views of the "same" things, such as parsl tasks.
+Neither is a parent to each other.

 A span will have multiple events associated with it.
 For the purposes of dnpcsql, an event has a timestamp and a type.
 Usually there is at least a start and end event.
 Often the end event will describe how the